snowcoding/spacex-app/README.md

 ## Device Support

-- Currently the experience is best on a desktop with a minimum of 1024x768
+- Currently the experience is best on a desktop with a resolution of 1920x1080.

 ## Installing and Running